connorhickton/discord_bitrate_bot/README.md

 If you want to whitelist a voice channel, get the channel's ID by right-clicking on it and selecting "Copy ID" (Make sure you have developer mode enabled in Settings > Advanced > Developer Mode), and then pasting it into the list in configuration.py.
 If there's more than one channel to whitelist, put commas between the values.

 # Setup

+Make sure you have Python installed, as well as discord.py.
+With these, you can run the bot on either Windows or Linux (though I have not rigorously tested running on Windows).

 Most importantly, the bot first needs a bot token to work.
 To get a token, you can use the following tutorial: https://www.writebots.com/discord-bot-token/